toastyBadger/algoSim-serenity/README.md

 Multimodal node graph interpreter and simulator for MST/BFS/DFS/etc algortihms

+This is a netbeans project that has been written slowly over the course of 2 years.
+Included are all of the sourcefiles and stuff.

 Commit 5 -> (algo_rewrite branch)
   - job for today: fit the new code into the current algorithms
 	- see what can be done with the algorithms to clear them up a bit, make them look prettier and more functional